jogama/6.111-project/docs/report_jogama.md

-* have a workflow section.
-You made many testbenches during your nexys-less days.
-Elaborate on gtkwave, emacs macros vs ISE for tedious testbenchmaking

-* I think this would be better done in chronological order, with a tools used section at the end.

 # what was the robot meant to do?
 * avoid obstacles for set time t
 * stop after time t